electric-sql/electric/examples/introduction/README.md

 You should be able to see the website demo widgets in an unstyled page at [http://localhost:5173](http://localhost:5173).

-These are meant to be integrated within the website.
+If you see API request failures in the browser console, that's expected when this example is running outside of the context of the (private) website repo.
+These are meant to be integrated within the codebase of the website repo that powers https://electric-sql.com.